Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Whether your student lives several miles or several states away from a UTI campus, our team is here to help.

 Housing Assistance representatives can help students make living arrangements by connecting them with housing options located near campus.
-It’s our goal to make your student to feel supported and cared for, and as a parent, we want you to have peace of mind knowing your student is in good hands.
+It’s our goal to make your student feel supported and cared for, and we want you as a parent to have peace of mind knowing your student is in good hands.

 By choosing to attend UTI, your child can benefit from our manufacturer, employer and aftermarket relationships.
 These connections give students access to industry tools and technologies, as well as opportunities to get the attention of companies participating